India open for engagement with RCEP nations again if our concerns are addressed: Goyal

 Prime Minister Narendra Modi in Bangkok on Monday said that India will not join the RCEP deal as negotiations failed to address New Delhi's "outstanding issues and concerns".
 As many as 16 countries -- 10 nation bloc ASEAN and its six trading partners including India -- were negotiating the mega free-trade pact RCEP.

-India adopted a tough stand at the RCEP on issues like balancing huge trade deficit with countries like China; a mechanism to check sudden surge in imports or dumping goods; strong norms for rules of origin, the base year for reduction of duties should be 2019 instead of 2014, and unfair trade practices.
-The minister said that the lesson to be learnt from these negotiations is that one should never finalize a trade agreement in a hurry and with a timeline, like it was done in 2010-11 with Japan, Korea, and ASEAN.
+India adopted a tough stand at the RCEP on issues like balancing huge trade deficit with countries like China; a mechanism to check sudden surge in imports or dumping goods; strong norms for rules of origin, base year for reduction of duties should be 2019 instead of 2014, and unfair trade practices.
+The minister said that the lesson to be learnt from these negotiations is that one should never finalise a trade agreement in a hurry and with a time line, like it was done in 2010-11 with Japan, Korea, and ASEAN.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)